|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bell in Buffalo, New York.
 Delivered to the U. S. Army Air Force (USAAF) as P-39 Airacobra model and serial number unknown.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 Assigned to the 5th Air Force.
 No known nickname, nose art or markings.
 This Airacobra was likely assigned to Fighter Squadron (FS) or Tactical Reconnaissance Squadron (TRS) or Photographic Reconnaissance Squadron (PRS) if it was a P-39-6-BE photographic reconnaissance variant.

-This Airacobra crashed at Banak on the north coast of New Guinea, to the west of Boiken.
+During 1943-1944, this Airacobra took off on a mission and crashed at Banak on the north coast of New Guinea to the west of Boiken.
 Today, the crash site is located near the village water supply.

 Erection and Maintenance Instructions For Army Model P-39 Series page 12A, 13, 18-19, 30